 During the logging phase, ecosystem participants record information about value-chain transactions.
 The data, described in the sections Sender Log Data Requirements and Receiver Log Data Requirements below, consists primarily of values already being logged for other use-cases.
-The one exception is a platform-specific globally-unique transaction identifier which is generated by the initial Sender in a chain and logged by subsequent participants.
+There are two exceptions: (1) a platform-specific globally-unique chain identifier which is generated by the initial Sender in a chain and logged by subsequent participants (2) a transaction identifier in the form of a UUID generated by a Sender in a Sender / Receiver pair and logged by the Receiver.